How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 - Employee discounts on goods and services

-In general, business owners do not have to carry workers’ compensation insurance for themselves, so their salaries aren’t considered during a workers’ comp audit.
 However, some states give sole proprietors, corporate officers, partners, and limited liability company (LLC) members the option of getting coverage.
 When they do, their salaries are treated differently because their pay is often significantly more than regular employees.

 Most states set an annual wage for sole proprietors and partners that is different from their regular salaries.
 Somewhat similarly, corporate officers who opt-in on workers’ comp receive a weekly salary that falls somewhere between a maximum and minimum salary determined by the state.
 LLC members get one or the other, depending on the state’s workers’ compensation rules.

-3. Update Your Job Descriptions
+Step 3: Update Your Job Descriptions

-The risk your employees face in their jobs is another part of calculating your workers’ comp costs so that the auditor will investigate everyone’s duties and your business’s general operations.
+The risk your employees face in their jobs is another part of calculating your workers’ comp costs, so the auditor will investigate everyone’s duties and your business’s general operations.
 This may involve reviewing job descriptions you already have, or it could mean completing a form that lists what each employee does.
 Either way, you should have a strong understanding of what the people who work for you do.
 A good way to accomplish that is to update your job descriptions—or create them if you haven’t already.

-Let’s say, for example, you run a craft beer brewery in Wisconsin with a payroll of $100,000.
+Let’s say you run a craft beer brewery in Wisconsin with a payroll of $100,000.
 The auditor assigns your business the class code 2121, which means your base rate is $3.11.
-To keep things simple, let’s also assume your experience modifier is one, so it doesn’t impact your rate and that there are no other fees or discounts.
-If all of that is true, then your workers’ comp costs $3,110 per year:
+To keep things simple, let’s assume your experience modifier is one, so it doesn’t impact your rate and that there are no other fees or discounts.

 Ultimately, your workers’ comp bill should look like this: